markjasongalang/Tweetr/README.md

 # Tweetr
 Tweetr is a simple Twitter-like web application built using ASP.NET Core Razor Pages.
-It allows users to post tweets, follow other users, and interact with their timeline.
+It allows users to post tweets, follow other users, and interact with them.

 ## Features